Guide to Contest a Will in NSW

 In some cases negotiations can achieve a fast resolution, over a period of months.
 In other cases, negotiations may continue for extended periods of time, even years.

-Negotiations can take place before, and can continue after, court proceedings have commenced.
+Negotiations can occur before court proceedings have been commenced and can continue after proceedings have been commenced.

 If negotiations and/or mediation prove unsuccessful and the matter proceeds to a court hearing, it can often take 1-2 years before an outcome (a court decision) is achieved or longer if a party appeals the decision to a higher court (the Court of Appeal).